ohandyya/data_scientist_learning/README.md

 ***A data scientist is someone who creates value out of data.***

 There are several ways to `create value` out of data.
-And based on `how to create value`, people have divided the job title into
+And based on the `how` to create value, people have created different job titles.

 - Data analysts: analyze existing data to answer business problem
 - Data scientist: create algorithm/model to solve business problem
-- DAta engineer: build algorithm/model in production
+- Data engineer: build algorithm/model in production

 While the separation makes sense from a hiring perspective, I don't see it make much sense from a learning perspective.
 Therefore, in this document I include all of them in the big `data scientist` umbrella.